MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/virtual-cluster-deployment.md

 - At least two network adapters connected to the internal network with MAC, spoofing-enabled.

-- At least one boot disk that has the virtual hard disk image for the deployment.
+- At least one boot disk to [install the HCI operating system](deployment-tool-install-os.md).

 - At least six hard disks with a maximum size of 1024 GB for Storage Spaces Direct.